About

 I have been active in mental health advocacy initiatives at the state and Federal levels.
 I served as the Kentucky representative (2014-19) to the American Psychological Association (APA) Council of Representatives, the legislative body for the association, and served as Chair of the Council Leadership Team (2023) and as a member of the APA Board of Directors (2022-23).

-I have been married to my wife and best friend, Kathy for thirty-five years.
+I have been married to my wife and best friend, Kathy for thirty-six years.
 We have one daughter, Allison and a sweet but feisty West Highland White Terrier named Bella.
 We live in the beautiful Bluegrass region of Kentucky.
 In my free time, I enjoy reading, travel, walking, movies, music, and thinking about exercising.

 Let’s Connect!